 - Data includes 4 slices of wholemeal bread.

-- Data includes 1 tbsp of olive oil so if this is replaced with veggie stock the overall calories and fat content per serving will be reduced.
+- Data includes 1 tablespoon of olive oil so if this is replaced with veggie stock the overall calories and fat content per serving will be reduced.

 - Leftover Warwickshire stew will keep fresh for up to 3 days, within a covered container, in the fridge.